Manage contract

 Excerpt from contract clause

-Supplier shall address deviations from the commitments in the Code of Conduct for suppliers (clause 1) and the due diligence process (clause 2).
-Focus shall be on improvements in Supplier’s operations and in its supply chains.
+Supplier shall address deviations from the commitments in the Supplier Code of Conduct (section 1) and the due diligence process (section 2).
+Focus shall be on improvements in Supplier’s operations and supply chains.

-When managing deviations, the focus should be on improvements.
-This is best achieved through collaboration with suppliers, whether the issue concerns the Code of Conduct or the due diligence process.
+When managing deviations, a focus on improvements is essential.
+This is best achieved through collaboration with suppliers, regardless of whether the issue concerns the Supplier Code of Conduct or the due diligence process.
 Deviations are common, even among suppliers actively working with sustainability.
-Some issues may be easy to resolve, and not all are equally severe.
+Some issues may be easy to address, and not all are equally severe.

-Whenever deviations are identified, an action plan shall be established, including a timeline clearly outlining how and when the supplier shall address the deviations.
-If the supplier fails to follow the agreed plan, the contract clause includes various sanction options.
+In the event of identified deviations, an action plan shall always be established, including a timeline that clearly outlines how and when the supplier shall address the deviations.
+If the supplier does not comply with the established plan, the contract clause includes several sanction options.

 The Swedish Regions also have a national escalation procedure that specifies the actions to be taken if the deviations are not resolved.
 When using the procedure, it is important to: